Credentialing vs. Experience in Integrative Care: What Truly Builds Practitioner Trust

 In conventional healthcare, credentialing pathways are relatively linear.
 Degrees, licenses, supervised hours, and boards create a standardized hierarchy.
 Integrative care, by contrast, draws from diverse traditions, lineages, and educational models.
 As a result:

-This makes the credential-versus-experience conversation especially relevant—and sometimes emotionally charged—in integrative spaces.
+This makes the conversation about credentials versus experience especially relevant, and sometimes emotionally charged, in integrative care settings.

 What Credentials Actually Signal